A Canção da Saudade

-'A Canção da Saudade' is a 1964 Portuguese black-and-white film.
+A Canção da Saudade (lit.
+'The Song of Homesickness') is a 1964 Portuguese black-and-white film.
 The filming took place in a studio at Tóbis Portuguesa, Lisbon and Produções Cinematográficas Perdigão Queiroga.
 The film reel is 2630 m in length.
 A Spanish-language film of the same story, which shared the same producers and cast and crew members, was made called Los gatos negros and directed by José Luis Monter.

 Plot

 A father and son get into conflict because of their different musical styles.